ervitis/control-panel/README.md

 ### DONE

+### DOING

+- Sign in frontend
+- Log in frontend

 ### TODO

-- Sign in frontend
+- Sign in and log in one component with tabs
 - Sign in backend
-- Log in frontend
 - Log in backend
 - Set credentials manager using jwt with refresh token
 - User management CRUD backend